Member, Board of Equalization, 1st District

 Sean is married to Doria (Morrison) Wallentine, who is a former staff member for Senate Republican Leader Jim Brulte, State Senator Tim Leslie and Assembly Member Tom Bordonaro.
 They have three sons and reside in Roseville.

 Michele began working at the Board of Equalization in August 2013.
-As a Legal Advisor, she counsels Vice Chair Runner on a number of tax matters including property tax and franchise and income tax issues.
+As a Legal Advisor, she counsels Member Runner on a number of tax matters including property tax and franchise and income tax issues.

 Michele came to the BOE after working more than a decade in private practice representing corporate and individual taxpayers before the California Franchise Tax Board and California State Board of Equalization with disputes in a variety of complex state tax areas.